Long H. Tu, MD, PhD

 Overview

-In his academic role, he serves as an assistant professor in the Department of Radiology and Biomedical Imaging at Yale School of Medicine.
-Dr. Tu teaches medical trainees and students, directs a research group, and writes both educational and scientific works for a broader medical audience.
+In his academic role, Dr. Tu serves as a faculty member in the Department of Radiology and Biomedical Imaging at Yale School of Medicine.
+He advances the quality, safety, and efficiency of care through roles as an administrator, educator, researcher, and clinician.
+Dr. Tu also directs a multidisciplinary research group, teaches students and trainees, and writes educational and scientific works for a broad medical audience.

 Clinical Specialties